takari/team-book/30-team-maven.md

+# Using TEAM

+The Takari Extensions for Apache Maven bring a number of advantages to your build system.
+The following sections details configuration and usage of various aspects.

-# Local Repository Improvements
+## Concurrent Safe Local Repository

 The local repository used by Maven is, by default, stored in the users home directory in `.m2/repository` .
 It acts as a cache for dependencies and plugins that have been retrieved from remote repositories as well as a storage location for build outputs from locally built projects.
 These can in turn then be used by other Maven projects accessing the local repository.

-## Concurrent Safe Access

 The access to the local repository done by a standard Maven installation is not designed to have multiple instances of Maven accessing it concurrently for read or write access.
 Concurrent access can end up corrupting the consistency of the repository due to wrong metadata file content.

 The Takari Concurrent Local Repository support, available from https://github.com/takari/takari-local-repository,